Who Wants to Be a Millionaire (American game show): Audition process

 With few exceptions, any legal resident of the United States who was 18 years of age or older had the potential of becoming a contestant through Millionaires audition process.
-Those ineligibles included employees, immediate family or household members, and close acquaintances of SPE, Disney, or any of their respective affiliates or subsidiaries; television stations that broadcast the syndicated version; or any advertising agency or other firm or entity engaged in the production, administration, or judging of the show.
+Those ineligible included employees, immediate family or household members, and close acquaintances of SPE, Disney, or any of their respective affiliates or subsidiaries; television stations that broadcast the syndicated version; or any advertising agency or other firm or entity engaged in the production, administration, or judging of the show.
 Also ineligible were candidates for political office and individuals who had appeared on a different game show outside of cable that had been broadcast within the past year, was intended to be broadcast within the next year, or had played the main game on any of the American or Canadian versions of Millionaire itself.

 Potential contestants of the original prime time version had to compete in a telephone contest which had them dial a toll-free number and answer three questions by putting objects or events in order.
 Callers had ten seconds to enter the order on a keypad, with any incorrect answer ending the game/call.
 The 10,000 to 20,000 candidates who answered all three questions correctly were selected into a random drawing in which approximately 300 contestants competed for ten spots on the show using the same phone quiz method.
 (Note: To qualify for 2004's Super Millionaire spin-off, potential contestants were required to answer five questions.
 Each person who successfully answered all five questions chose one tape date, and the contestants for that tape date were drawn from that pool.)
 Accommodations for contestants outside the New York metropolitan area included round trip transportation and hotel accommodations, with airfare being used for contestants who did not hail from the northeastern areas of the country.